Kelowna’s path is one step closer to being set.

 The initial community engagement leg of Imagine Kelowna — a project aimed at setting the city’s direction— has been completed.

-“Staff supported by a market research firm will synthesize and analyze data collected in the first phase,” reads a city report that was presented to council Monday by Rafael Villarreal, manager, integrated transportation.
+“Staff supported by a market research firm will synthesize and analyze data collected in the first phase,” reads a city report that will be presented to council Monday by Rafael Villarreal, Manager, Integrated Transportation.

 Somewhere by the end of next year there should be some sort of plan that will set the long-term strategic framework that will help clarify, organize and align the city’s short and long term planning properties.